Dave Maloney: Playing career

-Maloney was drafted 14th overall by the New York Rangers in the 1974 NHL amateur draft.
+Maloney was the 14th overall selection in the first round of the 1974 NHL Amateur Draft by the New York Rangers.
 He played 657 career NHL games, scoring 71 goals and 246 assists for 317 points, as well as compiling 1154 penalty minutes.
 He was also the youngest player to serve as Captain for the New York Rangers and captained them to the 1979 Stanley Cup Finals.
 That same year, Maloney, along with Phil Esposito and other Ranger teammates, recorded a song called the Hockey Sock Rock as a fundraiser for the Juvenile Diabetes Research Foundation.

 On December 6, 1984, the Rangers traded Maloney and Chris Renaud to the Buffalo Sabres in exchange for Steve Patrick and Jim Wiemer.

-Maloney played with his brother Don Maloney while with the Rangers.
+Maloney played with his brother Don Maloney while with the Rangers, who was selected 26th overall in the 1978 Amateur Draft.
+Dave had been a summer instructor at the Orr-Walton Sports Camp when brother Don was drafted.

 Post-playing career

 In 1990, he called the New York Rangers-Washington series on SportsChannel America along with Rick Peckham.
 From 1995 to 1998, he was a studio analyst for NHL on Fox.
-He currently serves as the colour commentator on Ranger radio broadcasts alongside Don La Greca and Kenny Albert.
+He currently serves as the color commentator on Rangers television broadcasts alongside Kenny Albert and Alex Faust.
 He currently resides in Greenwich, Connecticut.

 In the 2009 book 100 Ranger Greats, the authors ranked Maloney at No. 34 all-time of the 901 New York Rangers who had played during the team's first 82 seasons.